Finns Party: Economic policy

 In the party's 2011 programme, the Finns Party advocated a more progressive taxation system and support for the welfare state.
 The party opposed the establishment of a flat tax and called for the raising of the capital gains tax and the re-institution of the wealth tax.
 According to the party, the willingness to pay taxes is best guaranteed by a society unified by correct social policies – the electoral program warns against individualist policies, which weaken the solidarity among citizens.
 "The willingness to pay taxes is guaranteed by having a unified people", the program reads (p.
 46).

 Some observers compared the Finns Party's fiscal policies to the old national Social Democratic taxation policy, which has given the left-wing brand to the Finns Party.
 During the electoral campaign in 2011 Soini stated that he preferred the Social Democrats over the centre-right National Coalition Party as a possible coalition partner in a future cabinet.
 Soini has stated that the Finns are a "workers' party without socialism".
 A researcher for the opinion polling company Taloustutkimus agreed, describing the Finns Party as a "non-socialist workers' party".

 The party's programme on rural policy also called for state support for rural regions, particularly agriculture, suggesting state subsidies to relieve the effect of structural changes on the rural areas.
 This policy is shared by the Centre Party in Finland and originates from the agrarian and rural policies of both parties.

 The Finns Party favours increasing state investments in infrastructure and industry as well.
 A tendency towards favouring old industrial policies have led some political analysts to label the Finns Party as a centre-left party.

 Energy policy

 The Finns Party aspires to energy self-reliance and supports nuclear energy.
 The party calls for a pro-industry environmental policy, opposing green tax reform and taxpayers' involvement in emission trading funds.

-The party strongly supports the peat industry, which produces massive amounts of greenhouse gases, having even proposed exempting this production from any tax.
+The party strongly supports the peat industry, which produces greenhouse gases, having even proposed exempting this production from any tax.
 The party generally scores best in municipalities whose economies are tied to this industry.
 The party has strongly denounced the Paris Agreement, signed in December 2015, saying it was "catastrophic" for the economy, and demanded that the private sector and taxpayers be spared its "disastrous economic consequences".